KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

     2. Create a Custom Tekton Pipeline.

         Define a custom Tekton pipeline that uses the `hello-world` custom task.
-Since the application for which this pipeline will be used is located in GitHub, has the component type `Application`, and has the versioning type `edp`, use the template `github-build-edp.yaml` in the `templates/pipelines` directory.
+Since the application for which this pipeline will be used is located in GitHub, has the component type `Application`, and has the versioning type `semver`, use the template `github-build-semver.yaml` in the `templates/pipelines` directory.
 First, set the parameters in the `spec.params` field that will be used in the custom task:

         ```yaml
         spec: